1800s Atlantic hurricane seasons: Hurricane Three

 September 9–10.
 A hurricane impacted Bermuda during September 9 and 10.
 The storm dismasted the brig Eliza sailing from Savannah to New York, causing the loss of two lives from those swept overboard.

 Hurricane Four

 October 2–5.
 A hurricane lingered over South Carolina during October 2 to the 5th.
 Twelve ships foundered at Charleston.
 The cyclone spawned a tornado which moved across the northwest section of the city.
 Its storm surge swept across much of Sullivan's Island.
 One died in Charleston.

 Hurricane Five

 October 9.
 The ship, Galgo, was sunk during a hurricane on October 9 over the southwest Atlantic.
 All 25 crew members were rescued.

 Hurricane Six

 October 31-November 5.
 On October 31, a hurricane struck Jamaica before moving onward to Cuba and the southwest Atlantic.
 During November 4 and November 5, Bermuda experienced this hurricane.
 A lighthouse begun in 1795 on Wreck Hill was abandoned after this storm, as it was then determined to be an unsuitable site (from Beware the Hurricane.)

-1801 Atlantic hurricane season

-Hurricane One

-July 22–25.
-Nassau, Bahamas experienced a hurricane on July 22.
-120 sails were wrecked onshore.
-The system moved westward into the Gulf of Mexico.

-Hurricane Two

-August 15–16.
-This hurricane made landfall near Mobile, Alabama during August 15 and 16.